-I accept the above agreement and understand the rights, responsibilities and privileges associated with being a Senior Student at Cecil Hills High School.
-Student Signature: Senior Coordinator & Date: Parent Signature:
+I accept the above agreement and understand with being a Senior Student at Cecil Hills High S s associated Student Signature: Senior Coordinator & Date: Parent Signature:

 Senior Study Period Expectations

 Senior students have the privilege of a study period when no lesson exists on their timetable.
 This occurs when a Yr 12 student drops a subject or for Yr 11/12 TAFE students.
 Study periods will be in the library with a support teacher.